 Kangaroos tend to feed in family groups, while wallabies are more solitary.
 The Red-necks do feed as a single, nuclear family but often will feed separately (like the female and joey above) while black swamp wallabies almost always feed alone.

 In spring the property hosts many wildflowers and native, terrestrial orchids.
-Some examples include Chocolate Fringe Lillies and Pink Fairy Orchids.
+Some examples include Pink Fairy Orchids and Chocolate Fringe Lillies.
 The Chocolate Fringe Lillies really do smell like chocolate!

-Colonies of Tiger Orchids can be seen later in the Spring, while Red Beaks can also be spotted, usually after a fire.
-Creamy Candles abound also during spring.
-Mantis orchids, a variety of spider orchid, are very common, in good years.
+Red Beak orchids can be spotted, flowering profusely after a fire.
+Creamy Candles abound also during spring and colonies of Tiger Orchids can be seen later in the Spring, while Mantis orchids, a variety of spider orchid, are very common.
 In the early spring, the variety and number of green-hood orchids flowering is dazzling.